 Yes.
 A good-cause exception for the intensive interventions of a student in grade 4 or above is allowed for the following.

-- A child identified as Limited English proficient; a child with an individual education program (IEP) that indicates that taking the relevant assessments is not appropriate for that child
+- A child identified as an English learner; a child with an individual education program (IEP) that indicates that taking the relevant assessments is not appropriate for that child

 - A child who scores as proficient in reading on an alternative standardized assessment approved by the department